solidpixel/solidpixel.github.io/_posts/2022-03-27-texture_sampling_tips.md

 * A "helper" thread which produces texture coords to help "real" threads.
 * A "idle" slot which is simply disabled because no helper is needed.

+The use of fragment quads for mipmap derivatives this is one reason why small triangles are so expensive.
+As triangles shrink, a higher and higher percentage of spawned quads will span edges and have fragments with no coverage.
+For these locations you effectively get a new form of overdraw.
+Multiple quads are needed at the same location to complete the necessary coverage to completely color the screen, which comes with the linear slowdown caused by rendering multiple layers of quads.

+The first "tip" is therefore unrelated to texturing.
+Keep your triangles as big as possible, and your fragment shading will go faster as you need to shade fewer quads to complete the render.

 Filtering modes
 ---------------